-Items to Be Inspected Inspection to Perform ~ CVT air filter Inspect and clean the CVT air filter (when riding in dusty conditions).
-Drive shaft bellows Check drive shaft bellows and protectors condition.
+Items to Be Inspected Inspection to Perform ✓ Cargo Box.
+Ensure cargo is properly secured to the rear cargo box.
+Vehicle Load: Ensure that total load on the vehicle (including operator, passengers, cargo, tongue weight and added accessories) does not exceed specifications.
+Refer to Carrying Loads.
 Hitch If you are pulling a trailer or another equipment: Check hitch and trailer ball condition.
 Respect the tongue capacity and towing capacity as indicated on the label affixed to the hitch or refer to SPECIFICATIONS.
 Ensure trailer is properly secured to hitch.
 Chassis and suspension Check for debris on or in the vicinity of the exhaust system, remove if any and clean properly.
-Check underneath vehicle for any debris on chassis or suspension components (upper and lower arms, wheels, shock absorber, springs) and clean them properly Side nets and doors Check side nets and doors for any damage.
-Have them replaced if any damage is found.
-Fasten side nets and doors and confirm that they latch securely.
-Use the adjustment strap to tighten the net as required.
+Check underneath vehicle for any debris on chassis or suspension components (upper and lower arms, wheels, shock absorber, springs) and clean them properly Doors Check doors for any damage.
+Have the doors replaced if any damage is found.
+Close both doors and confirm that they latch securely.

-What to Do Before Starting the Engine (D.E.S.S.
-Key ON)
+What to Do Before Starting the Engine (With DESS Key)

-ITEMS TO BE INSPECTED INSPECTION TO PERFORM Gauge Check operation of indicator lamps in gauge (during first few seconds of key ON).
+ITEMS TO BE INSPECTED INSPECTION TO PERFORM Digital display Check operation of indicator lamps in digital display(during first few seconds of key ON).
 Check for messages in gauge.
-Lights Check operation and cleanliness of headlights and taillights.
-Check operation of high and low beam.
-Check operation of brake lights.
-Coata and coat Check if seats are properly latched.
+Lights Check operation and cleanliness of: - Headlights (High and Low) - Taillights - Brake lights.
+Coate and coat Check if seats are properly latched.
 Seats and seat belts Check seat belts for any damage.
 Fasten seat belts and confirm that they latch securely.

-ITEMS TO BE INSPECTED INSPECTION TO PERFORM ✓ Accelerator pedal Press on the accelerator pedal a few times to ensure it operates freely and it returns to the rest position when released.
+ITEMS TO BE INSPECTED INSPECTION TO PERFORM Accelerator pedal Press on the accelerator pedal a few times to ensure it operates freely and it returns to the rest position when released.
 Brake pedal Press down on the brake pedal and make sure you feel firm resistance and that it fully returns to position when released.
 Fuel level Check the fuel level.
+Exhaust system If not already done, clean the area surrounding the exhaust system especially if during the last ride, the vehicle was used in a swamp, bog, hay or dead leaves.